When Angel Made Their Heavenly Debut

 Casablanca Records, which was run by Neil Bogart, had a roster filled with artists who loved gimmicks – from the moan-along Donna Summer records to the over-the-top Parliament's outlandish shows.
 Kiss were on the label; so was comedian Rodney Dangerfield.
 And so were Angel, who took theatrical gimmicks in a singular new direction.
 They had the chops and songs to back it up, and with Casablanca's promotional muscle behind them, they seemed like they were on the way to being music's Next Big Thing.

-Released in the fall of 1975, the band's self-titled debut hit record stores with a fair amount of old-fashioned hype.
-Radio immediately took to "Tower," with its sci-fi-meets-heavy-metal intro, and it became an FM favorite -- a soaring and majestic tune with power chords, somewhere between Queen and Led Zeppelin, that still pack a powerful punch.
+Released on Oct.
+27, 1975, the band's self-titled debut hit record stores with a fair amount of old-fashioned hype.
+Radio immediately took to "Tower," with its sci-fi-meets-heavy-metal intro, and it became an FM favorite – a soaring and majestic tune with power chords, somewhere between Queen and Led Zeppelin, that still pack a powerful punch.

 The band's gimmick (the members were all dressed in white) got them labeled the "anti-Kiss" by rock critics.
 Their stage shows included a huge talking logo that would introduce the group members one by one as they emerged from a pod – just like Spinal Tap!